Curious about when did Turkey join NATO? Let’s jump in and answer all the questions!

 Turkey’s membership was seen as a major milestone in the development of the alliance and marked a significant moment in the Cold War.

-Since joining, Turkey has remained an important member of NATO, participating in various political and military operations and making significant contributions to the alliance’s collective defense efforts.
+Since joining, Turkey has remained an important NATO member, participating in various political and military operations and making significant contributions to the alliance’s collective defense efforts.

 Why did Turkey join NATO?

 Turkey joined NATO for a number of reasons.
-Firstly, Turkey viewed its membership as a measure to protect its national security against the Soviet Union during the Cold War.
+Firstly, Türkiye viewed its membership as a measure to protect its national security against the Soviet Union during the Cold War.

 At the time, the Soviet Union posed a great threat to countries in Europe and the Middle East, and Turkey saw NATO as a way to protect itself from any potential Soviet aggression.